How To Make Friends in Berlin In 2021 – estimated reading time: 15 minutes

 Facebook Groups are another good one (for some reason Berliners love Facebook groups), with various groups like Girls Gone International that are quite social and hold frequent events.

-As the community in Berlin is so active, there’s always something going on whether it be a party, conference, or even an impromptu Mexican picnic at Tempelhof with other expats.
+As the community in Berlin is so active, there’s always something going on whether it be a party, conference, or even an impromptu Mexican picnic at Tempelhof with other Berlin newbies.

 Another way to find locals in your area is to research blogs and web sites for your chosen city.
 Before arriving in Berlin, I already knew that some of my favourite sites were Slow Travel Berlin, uBerlin, and Travelettes (see my list of favourite local bloggers).
-While these first two websites are no longer so active, back in the day, I emailed them, tweeted them to ask for advice and suggested meeting up.
+While one of these sites is no longer so active, back in the day, I emailed them, tweeted them to ask for advice and suggested meeting up.
 If you feel too shy to do that, in the very least, follow them on Facebook or Twitter to see what events they’re attending and if there’s an opportunity for you to attend and hopefully, meet as well.
 Over time, I met or worked with various people from these blogs.

 Another great tool is meetup.com.
 You can search through their directory to find groups in your area like expat communities or groups of like-minded people with specific interests like dining out, going to movies, or attending live music events.